 In 2001, the Memphis Botanic Garden decided to expand its mission and host a summer concert series called Live at the Garden.
 A stage would grace the east end of the Garden and would be fronted by candlelit tables, as well as a lawn area with open seating that allows for an audience of approximately 6,000 to enjoy the contemporary sounds and renditions of some of the country's leading musicians.
 The series has grown each year, is highly anticipated, and has become one of the leading concert events in the Mid-South.

-The Little Garden Club of Memphis continued their tradition of cherry tree planting, begun in the early 1950's, by replacing some of the original plants and filling in gaps along Cherry Road with 49 additional cherry trees.
-A wind chime sculpture was added at the entrance to the Sensory Garden in 2005.
+The Little Garden Club of Memphis continued their tradition of cherry tree planting, begun in the early 1950s, by replacing some of the original plants and filling in gaps along Cherry Road with 49 additional cherry trees in 2004.

 In 2006, the Tennessee Department of Urban Forestry awarded the Memphis Botanic Garden Level IV Arboretum status.
 This is the highest classification of levels and made the Garden only one of four in the state at that time.
-This award was achieved as a result of the efforts of a hard working group of volunteers.
+This award was achieved as a result of the efforts of a hard-working group of volunteers.
+In 2012, because of continued efforts by the MBG staff and volunteer Tree Team, the Tennessee Urban Forestry Council awarded the Garden the designation of Urban Forestry Center of Excellence.

-What was formerly the Hyde and Seek area was transformed into the Hyde and Seek Prehistoric Plant Trail to accommodate curriculum on prehistoric times.
-The Fern Society created a fern trail.
+What was formerly the Hyde and Seek area was transformed into the Hyde and Seek Prehistoric Plant Trail in 2006 to accommodate curriculum on prehistoric times.
+The Fern Society created a fern trail as part of this project.
 Petrified wood was added, along with two dinosaur sculptures, children’s prehistoric cave, and dinosaur dig pit, to make the renovation complete.

 Another highlight of 2007 was the dedication of a Blue Star Memorial Marker at the corner of Park Avenue and Cherry Road, honoring all men and women who have served, are serving, or will serve in the Armed Forces of the United States.
 The marker sits in the midst of a specially-designed garden bed, stylized to represent the stars and stripes of the American flag.
 This project, sponsored by The Tennessee Federation of Garden Clubs, Inc., District I, was made possible through a grant from the National Garden Clubs, Inc., and the Principal Financial Group, along with contributions from Memphis Botanic Garden, garden clubs, civic organizations, businesses, and individuals.

-Also in 2008, ground-breaking for the long-awaited Children’s Garden occurred, and a 2.5 acre, $5.8 million construction project began.
+2008 saw the ground-breaking for the long-awaited Children’s Garden, and a 2.5 acre, $5.8 million construction project began.
 The result was My Big Backyard, a world-class garden that opened on August 1, 2009.
 The opening was a culmination of three years of design, development, and a capital campaign that significantly changed the face of the Garden and provided a wonderful resource for children and families throughout the Mid-South.
-Immediate impact was felt, with 800 new family memberships being added over the next eight months and admissions skyrocketing during the same time period.
+The immediate impact was felt, with 800 new family memberships being added over the next eight months and admissions skyrocketing during the same time period.
 By 2009, the Children’s Education Program at the garden had grown to serve 36,000 children from 192 area schools, including 102 of Memphis' 112 public schools.
 This made the reach of Memphis Botanic Garden's education program 3.5 times the national average among large U.S. Gardens.

-The Daylily Garden also found a new home, now called Daylily Circle, around the perimeter of the Iris Garden.
+During this period of construction, the Daylily collection, first planted in 1963, found a new home around the perimeter of the Iris Garden as Daylily Circle.
 The bloom schedules of these two flowers complement each other, bringing color to this scenic garden for several months of the year.

-In spring of 2010, the new Blecken Pavilion was constructed in honor of donors Ann and Robert Blecken.
-This new pavilion enhanced the newly-created, 142-plant Hydrangea Garden.
-A restroom/dressing room building was added nearby.
-The Blecken Pavilion and Hydrangea Garden are now popular destinations for many outdoor weddings.
+In spring of 2010, the new Blecken Pavilion was constructed in the Hydrangea Garden in honor of donors Ann and Robert Blecken, founding members of the Memphis Horticultural Society.
+A restroom building was added nearby as part of the project.

 The nearby rain shelter was converted into a very tasteful container garden, with stylish benches and large plant containers gracing this space.
 The Memphis Garden Club was the primary sponsor for this new addition.

-In October 2011, a new .75 acre Herb Garden was created from design by Tom Pellett, Chris Cosby, and Rick Pudwell.
-With three distinct spaces boasting more than 2000 plants of 500 varieties, the Herb Garden is one of the largest in the South, and provides a popular new attraction for casual visitors as well as an interactive space for education and herb programs.
+In October 2011, a new .75 acre Herb Garden was created from a design by Tom Pellett, Chris Cosby, and Rick Pudwell.
+With three distinct spaces boasting more than 2000 plants of 500 varieties, the Herb Garden is one of the largest in the South and provides a popular new attraction for casual visitors as well as an interactive space for education and herb programs.
+Members of Memphis Herb Society continue to be involved in the maintenance of this delightful garden.

 In 2013, the Japanese Maple Garden was transformed into the Asian Garden, which now includes many unique plants, additional Japanese Maples, a water feature, and the Touliatos Trail, in memory of Plato Touliatos, a horticulture legend in Memphis for many years.